mui/mui-x/docs/data/date-pickers/validation/validation.md

 :::warning
 `shouldDisableDate` only prevents the selection of disabled dates on the `day` view.
-For performance reasons, when rendering the `month` view, we are not calling the callback for every day of each month to see which one should be disabled (same for the `year` view).
+For performance reasons—when rendering the `month` view—we are not calling the callback for every day of each month to see which one should be disabled (same for the `year` view).

 If you know that all days of some months are disabled, you can provide the [`shouldDisableMonth`](#disable-specific-months) prop to disable them in the `month` view.
 Same with the [`shouldDisableYear`](#disable-specific-years) prop for the `year` view.